ArnoldoM23/Jr-dev-agent/README.md

 The central nervous system of the agent, serving as a high-throughput request router and workflow coordinator.
 It abstracts IDE-specific implementations into a unified protocol, enabling seamless, consistent agent capabilities across VS Code, Cursor, Windsurf, and any future MCP-compliant environments.

 ### 2. 🧠 **Synthetic Memory Engine**
 An advanced knowledge persistence layer that enables the agent to "learn" from past iterations.
-It automatically enriches new tasks with relevant context, historical file patterns, and architectural relationships, featuring robust type safety and self-healing capabilities to maintain data integrity across evolving schema versions.
+It automatically enriches new tasks with relevant context, historical file patterns, and architectural relationships.
+**New in v2.1**: Memory consolidated into `agent_run.json` for cleaner project structure, removing redundant summary files.

 ### 3. 📊 **PESS Intelligence Layer**
 An integrated Prompt Effectiveness Scoring System that quantitatively evaluates the quality of every generated prompt.
-By analyzing execution outcomes, it identifies gaps in template clarity and context, creating a feedback loop that signals when and how templates should be evolved to maintain high agent success rates.
+**New in v2.1**: Automated Template Improvement Loop.
+Low PESS scores (<80%) automatically trigger a request for the Agent to analyze the failure, improve the template, and submit a Pull Request to the template repository.

 ### 4. 🧱 **Adaptive PromptBuilder**
 A hybrid deterministic/generative engine that constructs high-fidelity prompts.
-It dynamically parses ephemeral template schemas embedded directly within Jira descriptions, allowing teams to define and evolve their specification standards on the fly without code changes.
+It dynamically parses ephemeral template schemas embedded directly within Jira descriptions.
+Templates are now managed via a dedicated GitHub repository, allowing for centralized versioning and automated updates via the Agent.

 ### 5. 🔗 **Resilient Integration Layer**
 A fault-tolerant gateway that seamlessly bridges your IDE with enterprise tools like Jira.
 It features an intelligent multi-tiered fallback system, ensuring uninterrupted development workflows even during API outages or completely offline scenarios via local template overrides.